betaflight/betaflight/docs/development/Building in Ubuntu.md

 Building for Ubuntu platform is remarkably easy.
 The only trick to understand is that the Ubuntu toolchain, which they are downstreaming from Debian, is not compatible with Cleanflight.
-We suggest that you take an alternative PPA from Terry Guo, found here:
+We suggest that you take an alternative PPA from Terry Guo, found here: https://launchpad.net/~terry.guo/+archive/ubuntu/gcc-arm-embedded

-https://launchpad.net/~terry.guo/+archive/ubuntu/gcc-arm-embedded
+This PPA has several compiler versions and platforms available.
+For many hardware platforms (notably Naze) the 4.9.3 compiler will work fine.
+For some, older compiler 4.8 (notably Sparky) is more appropriate.
+We suggest you build with 4.9.3 first, and try to see if you can connect to the CLI or run the Configurator.
+If you cannot, please see the section below for further hints on what you might do.

 ## Setup GNU ARM Toolchain